 If you have difficulty maintaining or sustaining commitment to your work until it's finished, schedule easier and more interesting work tasks in the middle or toward the end of your planned work time.
-Some procrastinators have difficulty starting work, others have trouble continuing and completing the work they've started (Pierro, et al., 2011).
+Some procrastinators have difficulty starting work, others have trouble continuing and completing the work they've started (Lay & Silverman, 1996).
 As previously mentioned, if you have trouble starting work, it might be best for you to start with tasks you find most interesting or easiest.
 In contrast, if you tend to experience procrastination by not completing your work once you've started, it might be better to schedule tasks of greater interest and ease at later points during your work session.
 Doing so can restore or revive your interest and energy.
 Tackling enjoyable and easier tasks last can also provide you with an incentive or reward for completing your less enjoyable and more difficult tasks first.
-(Take a look at the Persistence Preference results of your My PEPS Learning Style Inventory.
-What do the results say about your inclination to finish tasks and activities?)

-If you're close to completing a task, "go for the kill"-finish it then and there-rather than stopping and completing it later.
+If you're close to completing a task, don't stop until you complete it.
+Just do it!
 Completing a task that's almost done allows you to build on the momentum you've already generated.
 In contrast, postponing work on a task that's near completion means that you have to overcome inertia and regenerate momentum all over again.
 As the old saying goes, "There's no time like the present."